Celebrating Mid-Autumn, Studio Update

 Annual Open Studios ARTTOUR

 The biggest focus as I write is preparing for ARTTOUR, November 5 and 6.
 I look forward to seeing you here.
 See this page for details.
 The next few images show a sneak peak around the studio of new art, jewelry, greeting cards and guest’s art.
-Next week’s post will be about guests, Michelle Hayden and Sherman Fracher!
+Next week’s post will be about guest, Michelle Hayden.

 Horizon: Contemporary Landscape Exhibit and Talk